Mysterious inscriptions found on an ancient manuscript: they were made without ink

-Hidden notes made without ink found on the pages of an early medieval book.
+Hidden notes written without ink have been found on the pages of an early medieval book.
 Now it is stored

-Researchers think it's workhigh-ranking, highly educated woman.
+Researchers believe this is the worka high-ranking, highly educated woman.
 At the time the notes were made - 1200 years ago - when only the elite could read and write.
 Many of the scribbles contain the Old English female name Edburgh, which researchers believe belongs to the person who made the notes.

 Secret entries and drawings found on the pagesa rare manuscript known as MS Selden Supra 30, which was made in southern England between 700 and 750 AD.
 Image Credit: ARCHIOX/Bodleian Libraries

-The meaning of the almost invisible sketches on the pagesremains unclear.
-One page depicts a man with outstretched arms, one of which he holds out to another.
-He, in turn, raises his hand, as if stopping the partner's movements.
+The meaning of almost invisible sketches on the pagesremains unclear.
+One page shows a man with his arms outstretched, extending one of them to another.
+He, in turn, raises his hand, as if stopping the partner’s movements.
 What this means, scientists do not know.
-One theory is that Edburgh wrote her name to highlight passages in MS Selden Supra 30 that are significant to her.
-This is a Latin copy of the Acts of the Apostles, made in southern England between 700 and 750 AD.
+One theory is that Eadburgh wrote her name to highlight passages of MS Selden Supra 30 that were significant to her.
+It is a Latin copy of the Acts of the Apostles and was made in southern England between 700 and 750 AD.

 This drawing depicts a person with outstretched arms reaching out to another person.
 Image Credit: ARCHIOX/Bodleian Libraries

-So far, scientists have found that the nameEdburg (Eadburg) is written entirely on five different pages of the manuscript.
-Other abbreviated forms of the name, including E, EAD, and EADB, appeared 10 more times in the margins of these and other pages.
+So far, scientists have discovered that the nameEadburg is written entirely on five different manuscript pages.
+Other abbreviated forms of the name, including E, EAD and EADB, appeared in the margins of these and other pages 10 more times.

-Edburgh is a female Old English name written without ink.
-Image Credit: ARCHIOX/Bodleian Libraries
+Edburgh, a feminine Old English name, is written without ink.
+Image credit: ARCHIOX/Bodleian Libraries

-The manuscript was studied using processing technologyimages developed by the Bodleian’s Analyzing and Recording Cultural Heritage in Oxford (ARCHiOx) project in collaboration with the Factum Foundation, a Spanish non-profit group that digitally preserves old art.
+The manuscript was studied using processing technologyimages developed as part of the Bodleian's Analyzing and Recording Cultural Heritage in Oxford (ARCHiOx) project in collaboration with the Factum Foundation, a non-profit group from Spain that preserves old works of art using digital technology.
 The project was sponsored by the British Helen Hamlyn Trust.

 A digital reconstruction of the first page of the manuscript shows an inkless inscription at the top left.